The compactness of ultra faint dwarf galaxies : a new challenge ?: Discussion and Conclusions

-\item The fusion of initially spatially dissociated clusters systematically leads to peculiar signatures imprinted in the UFD stellar component, like a pronounced ellipticity.
+\item The fusion of initially spatially dissociated clusters systematically leads to peculiar signatures imprinted in the UFD stellar component, such as a pronounced ellipticity.
 Those structures could easily be confused with tidal tails \citep{martin2008,aden2009,roderick2015,longeard2022}.
-As \citet{tarumi2021}, we also observed the formation of extended stellar halos in three of our models (\texttt{h315}, \texttt{h170}, \texttt{h273}).
-Such feature is in line with the extended stellar population found around Tucana II \citep{chiti2021} and also support the multiple stellar populations found in Bo\"otes \citep{frebel2016} that could originate from different stellar building-blocks.
+As in \citet{tarumi2021}, we also observed the formation of extended stellar halos in three of our models (\texttt{h315}, \texttt{h170}, \texttt{h273}).
+Such a feature is in line with the extended stellar population found around Tucana II \citep{chiti2021}.
+It also supports the finding by \citet{frebel2016} that multiple stellar populations observed in Bo\"otes can originate from different stellar building blocks.

 \end{itemize}